vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 > **_TIP:_** [WebFluxObservationAutoConfiguration](https://github.com/spring-projects/spring-boot/blob/main/spring-boot-project/spring-boot-actuator-autoconfigure/src/main/java/org/springframework/boot/actuate/autoconfigure/observation/web/reactive/WebFluxObservationAutoConfiguration.java) is the autoconfiguration class for observation in WebFlux.
 It includes all of the `ObservationHandler` and `WebFilter`s needed to observe (draw traces and meters from) HTTP requests and responses.

-Now, with the basic shape of our main sample out of the way, we can gain some insights as to how observation gets implemented into raw reactive streams.
+Now, with the basic shape of our main sample out of the way, we can gain some insights as to how observation gets injected into raw reactive streams.
 The next section will review necessary steps to gain full interoperability between reactor and micrometer.

 ## Reactive stream observation

+Project reactor comes with [built-in support for micrometer](https://github.com/reactor/reactor-core/blob/main/docs/asciidoc/metrics.adoc) instrumentation including opt-in API dependencies that turn `no-op` instrumentation into ones that are fully implemented.

 We will make use of the reactive `tap` operator to instrument the streams in this sample.
 The `tap` operator makes use of a stateful per-subscription [SignalListener](https://projectreactor.io/docs/core/3.5.0-M2/api/reactor/core/observability/SignalListener.html) to manage the state of the observation in progress.